pdb-94/miguel/README.md

 |Energy storage|1200|30|US$/kWh|[12]|

 ##### CO2-emissions
-The CO2-emissions are evaluated over the system lifetime.
+The CO2-emissions are evaluated over the systems lifetime.
 Included are the CO2-emissions during the production of the system component and the CO2-emissions emitted during the usage.
 | System component | Specific CO2 emissions production/installation | Unit | Source |
 |-|-|-|-|
 |PV|460|kg/kW|[13]|